 What is goodwill and why is it relevant to valuing your small business?

 Goodwill is not an easy to define term, although you and I probably have similar ideas about what it means on a practical level.
 You could build up a reputation as a great small business owner in your community.
 That your hardware store business has benefited as a result of the goodwill attached to your name and reputation is certainly relevant.
-On the other hand, your hardware store may be known far and wide in your community and has a reputation as providing customers with great service and low prices.
-In that case, you or your spouse could be removed from the business and another person could take your place with very little impact on the goodwill that we have just described.
+Conversely, your hardware store might be renowned in your community for its excellent service and competitive prices.
+In such a scenario, replacing you or your spouse in the business might have minimal effect on the established goodwill we mentioned earlier.

 The goodwill built up by your business would continue for a time after the sale to another person as long as the service provided by your business remains consistently good.
 The new owners would have an opportunity to justify the faith in your business.
-The bottom line is that goodwill is attached to you or your spouse as individuals, is not divisible in a Texas divorce.
-On the other hand, if there is goodwill attached to your business as a whole, that contributes to the value of that business and is divisible and counts towards the overall value of the business.
+In a Texas divorce, individual goodwill attached to you or your spouse cannot be divided.
+However, if there is goodwill associated with the entire business, it adds to the business’s value and is subject to division, contributing to the overall business value.

 The reason for this is that if the reputation of you or your spouse goes away as a result of your having sold the business, that is not a long-lasting and valuable asset.
 However, the generally positive reputation that your business has developed over the course of the years that your business has been in operation is an asset and would be attractive to anyone who seeks to purchase your business.